macadmins/installapplications/README.md

 }
 ```

+URLs should not be subject to redirection, or there may be unintended behavior.
+Please link directly to the URI of the package.

+You may have more than one package in each stage.
+Packages will be deployed in alphabetical order, not listed order, so if you want packages installed in a certain order, begin their file names with 1-, 2-, 3- as the case may be.

 ## Basic Authentication
-If you would like to use basic authentication for your JSON file, in the `installapplications.py` change the following:
+If you would like to use basic authentication for your JSON file, in  `installapplications.py` change the following:

 ```python
 # json data for gurl download